 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-If your kitty is experiencing symptoms of an eye condition that requires urgent care contact our Tucson vets right away or head straight over to our Tucson emergency animal hospital.
+If your kitty is experiencing symptoms of an eye condition that requires emergency or urgent care, contact our Tucson vets right away.

 Looking for a veterinary specialist in Tucson?